-CAUTION!
-The machine is equipped with a two-stroke engine and must always been run using a mixture of gasoline and two-stroke engine oil.
+Note!
+The machine is equipped with a two-stroke engine and must always be run using a mixture of petrol and two-stroke oil.
 It is important to accurately measure the amount of oil to be mixed to ensure that the correct mixture is obtained.
-When mixing small amounts of fuel, even small inaccuracies can drastically affect the ratio of the mixture.
+When mixing small amounts of fuel, even small inaccuracies can drastically affect the ratio of the mixture